anotherainaa/Effective_Testing_With_RSpec/chapter-2/spec/ch_2_notes.md

 ### How do you run examples by name?
 - `rspec -e milk -fd`
 - `rspec --example milk -fd`
-- How does it work - RSpec searhed the full description of each example, searches are case-sensitive
+- How does it work - RSpec searhed the full description of each example, searches are case-sensitive`

+### How to run a specific single example e.g the last failure?
+- Use the link provided in failed examples e.g `rspec ./spec/coffee_spec.rb:25`
+- `rspec` following by file name and line of example to run.

+### RSpec plugin for VSCode?
+??

+### How do you re-run everything that failed?
+- `rspec --only-failures`
+- must set some configuration as per RSpec's instruction